FormLiss/Formliss-EMS/README.md

 # Formliss EMS

-Formliss EMS is a cloud-based Employee Management System (EMS) designed to streamline operations and empower managers in fast-paced warehouse environments.
+Formliss EMS is a cloud-first Employee Management System (EMS) designed to streamline operations and empower managers in fast-paced warehouse environments.
 Our MVP focuses on core functionalities to optimize workforce efficiency and performance.

 * Key Features:
     * Attendance Tracking: